karayabin/universe-snapshot/universe/Ling/Light_Crud/doc/api/Ling/Light_Crud/Service/LightCrudService/execute.md

-LightCrudService::execute — Executes the sql request and dispatches an event.
+LightCrudService::execute — Executes the given crud action for the given table.